-The last couple of years have been very wet during the summer months, but the weather is unpredictable and it's always worth installing a water butt or two in the garden.
-Fixed to the down pipe from the guttering, they collect water when it rains that is great for watering thirsty plants and washing cars.
-It's something to think about in the spring, before the weather really warms up.
+The last couple of years have been very wet, but the weather is unpredictable and it's always worth installing a water butt or two in the garden.
+Fixed to the down pipe on the guttering, they collect water when it rains that is great for watering thirsty plants and washing cars.
+It's something to think about now, before the weather really warms up.
 When you start your new vegetable patch you might need to buy in some top soil or some potting compost, but if you start a compost heap at the same time then next year you will have your own compost - completely free.
-The Waste Aware Scotland Home Composting Campaign has now ended, so your best option is to look for a compost bin at your local garden centre or DIY shop.
-If you're handy then you can build your own out of wood.
+You could buy a plastic compost bin from Waste Aware Scotland (red A4 fliers are being delivered at present) or from the garden centre, but if you're handy then you can build your own out of wood.

 Add garden waste, vegetable kitchen waste, cardboard and newspaper as and when you have them - and they'll turn into compost over several months.
 If you only have a patio then investigate wormeries, which turn kitchen waste into compost and don't take up much space.
+Grow North will be covering compost in more detail later in the course.